Finding Me-Time as a Busy Mom

-My husband and I sometimes joke that I’ve been working 24 hours a day for about the last five years, right around the time my daughter was born.
+My husband and I sometimes joke that I’ve been working 24 hours a day for about the last five years, right around the time my oldest child was born.
 But it’s one of those jokes that isn’t really that funny.

 Some of that time I was working outside the home full time.
 And some of it I was a work at home mom with fewer paid work hours, but no help with childcare.

-When I was working outside the home, whenever I was at home, I was taking care of my daughter, cooking, cleaning, getting up with her at night.
+When I was working outside the home, whenever I was at home, I was taking care of my child, cooking, cleaning, getting up with her at night.

 Now that I work from home, I work at nap time or in the wee hours of the morning.
 And I cook, clean, play with kids, squeeze in paid work when I can.
 And the thing that has made this a 24-hour gig for much of the past couple of years is getting up with kids at night.

 All in all, it’s tiring.
 And there aren’t many breaks, even mental ones.
-It’s hard to find time to be yourself as a mom.
+It’s been a long time since I did anything that would be considered self care.
+Because it’s hard to find time to be yourself as a mom.

 Working From Home Was Actually Worse